frederikbosch/standard-proposals/declarative-shadow-dom/adoptedstylesheets.md

 avatar.setAttribute('src', 'me.jpg');
 ```

-Or even better, combined with a `<definition>` suggestion I have seen somewhere (cannot recall where).
+Or, even better, combined with a `<definition>` suggestion I have seen somewhere (cannot recall where).

 ```html
 <definition specifier="fw-avatar">